mtik00/st2-linenumber/README.md

 st2-linenumber
 ==============

-A Sublime Text 2 plug-in to replace currently selected text w/ current line number
+A Sublime Text 2 plug-in to replace currently selected text w/ current line number.
+This can be useful in certain cases when you want to print something to the screen and the interpreter doesn't have the concept of line number (e.g. executing `bash` without extra parameters).

 Install
 =======